 Can Smoked Meat Also Cause Cancer?

-As stated above, smoked red meat has high levels of heterocyclic aromatic amines, one of the biggest reasons for human cancer.
+As stated above, smoked red meat has high levels of heterocyclic aromatic amines, one of the biggest reasons for cancer.
 In addition, a gas smoker produces smoke that contains polycyclic aromatic hydrocarbons.
 This substance combines with heterocyclic amines, present in well-cooked meats, and together they increase the chances of stomach cancer.

 When you consume this meat, your body’s enzymes metabolize these substances, and this process creates some by-products.
 The by-products further ruin your DNA which then may cause cancer.